Michael Auld was born in Kingston, Jamaica. In that island Anansi was an invaluable moral tool. There, the

 ANANSESEM for newspapers in the Caribbean and South

-people of Ghana.
+Asanti of Ghana.
 It means "AnansiStories".
-Anansi
+Anansi won the honor

 Michael taught illustration and cartooning to adults and

 children for over 30 years.
-He has told AnansiStories at many
+He has told AnansiStories at

-venues, including the Smithsonian's Anacostia Museum and the
+many venues, including the Smithsonian's Anacostia Museum and the

 National Museum of African Art.
 As a storyteller/illustrator, Michael